 As a cataract grows in size, it increasingly clouds your vision as it distorts more of the light that passes through your lens.

 Cataract surgery used to be a complicated procedure, but today’s technological advances have made it a relatively simple, highly effective treatment.
-Dr. Grove and the team at Whitson Vision use the latest premium intraocular lens (IOL) implants.
+Dr. Whitson and the team at Whitson Vision use the latest premium intraocular lens (IOL) implants.

 Intraocular lenses replace your cloudy lens with a new, clear artificial lens that becomes a permanent part of your eye.
 The majority of adults who get IOL implants for cataracts regain very good to excellent vision, often seeing better than they have in years.